-Real estate includes properties that are directly-owned real estate properties and real estate property investments that are directly and wholly-owned through a limited liability company and meet certain criteria.
+Real estate includes properties that are directly-owned and real estate property investments that are directly and whollyowned through a limited liability company and meet certain criteria.
 Real estate held for the production of income and home office properties are stated at cost less accumulated depreciation and encumbrances.
-Real estate held for sale is stated at the lower of cost less accumulated depreciation or fair value, less encumbrances and estimated costs to sell, which may result in an OTTI recognized as a realized loss in net income.
+Real estate held for sale is stated at the lower of cost less accumulated depreciation or fair value, less encumbrances and estimated costs to sell.
+If there is an indication that the carrying amount of the real estate may not be recoverable, then it must be tested for impairment.
+If the carrying amount of a real estate investment exceeds its undiscounted cash flows, an OTTI is recorded as a realized loss in net income, calculated as the difference between the carrying amount of the real estate investment and the fair value of the real estate investment.
 Depreciation of real estate held for the production of income and home office properties is calculated using the straight-line method over the estimated lives of the assets, generally 40 years.
 Costs of permanent improvements are depreciated over their estimated useful life.